Habr Yunis Sultanate

 The Habr Yunis Sultanate (Saldanadda Habar Yoonis, سلطنة هبر يونس) was a Somali kingdom that ruled parts of the Horn of Africa during the 18th century.
 It spanned the territories of the Habr Yunis clan which is part of the wider Isaaq in modern day Somaliland and Ethiopia.
 The sultanate was governed by the Rer Ainanshe branch of the Habr Yunis clan.

 History

 Establishment

 The Habr Yunis Sultanate finds its roots in the Isaaq Sultanate which was established by the Rer Guled branch of the Eidagale after the Isaaq successfully defeated the Absame clan at Lafaruug in the 17th century.
 With time the Habr Yunis and later the Habr Awal and Habr Je'lo would break from the Isaaq Sultanate with the Habr Yunis forming their own Sultanate led by Sugulle the son of the previous Habr Yunis Chieftain, Ainanshe Hersi.
 The Sultan Deria Sugulleh would establish his capital at Wadhan (Waram) near the Sheikh pass and tax and administer the affairs of the Habr Yunis from the town.
-Large groups of slaves that were of the Shirdoon & Ahmed of the Nuh Ismail would be sold from the port of Berbera by Sultan Deria Sugulleh who controlled Berbera at the time.